sandmaennchen5/homey-matic/README.md

 This app adds support for Homematic devices in Homey via the CCU3.
 Homematic 2024 is an actively maintained version of the [Homematic app](https://github.com/LRuesink-WebArray/homey-matic), originally created by Timo Wendt, Bjoern Welker, Lex Ruesink und Simon Wenner.
 This app is not provided by, endorsed by, supported by, or affiliated with eQ-3 AG in any way.

-Any help from the community through e.g. pull requests would be highly appreciated.
+Any help from the community through e.g. pull requests is highly appreciated.

 ## Important Update